Convergence of Invariant Graph Networks: Related Work

 Another type of convergence concerns the limiting behavior of neural networks when the depth goes to infinity.
 In the continuous limit, models such as residual networks, recurrent neural network decoders, and normalizing flows can be seen as an Euler discretization of an ordinary differential equation \cite{weinan2017proposal, chen2018neural,lu2018beyond,ruthotto2020deep}.

 The type of convergence we consider in this paper concerns when the input objects converge to a limit, does the output of some neural network over such sequence of objects also converge to a limit?
 In the context of GNNs, such convergence and related notion of stability and transferability have been studied in both graphon \citep{ruiz2020graphon,keriven2020convergence,gama2020stability,ruiz2021graph} and manifold setting \citet{kostrikov2018surface, levie2021transferability}.
 In the manifold setting, the analysis is closely related to the literature on convergence of Laplacian operator \citep{xu2004discrete,wardetzky2008convergence, belkin2008discrete,belkin2009constructing,dey2010convergence}.

-The convergence of high order GNN is pointed out as future work in \citet{keriven2021universality}, which motivates our work.
+Lastly, after ICML 2022 conference it is brought to our attention that the characterization of linear permutation equivariant layers in $k$-IGN bears similarity in \citet{albooyeh2019incidence}.
+The pooling and broadcasting operations in \citet{albooyeh2019incidence} are the same as what we call the "averaging" and "replication" operations in our paper.
+This is discussed in details in \Cref{remark:difference}.